RightToAskOrg/righttoask-docs/API.md

 - that a previously-given answer to a query is included on the BB (e.g., tallies, questions).
 - that the root hash is properly constructed from all posted data.

-Let H = h(D,CSig) be some data previously posted to the BB.
+Let H = h(D) be some data previously posted to the BB.
+This could be something posted by a user (as h(D,CSig)), by the server (as a tally update) or by the trustees (e.g. decryption proof).
+The requester may know about it because they submitted it, or because they received it in response to a query (above).

 **Verify-inclusion**